Abdul-Git331/Backend-SocialMedia-Project/README.md

-MERN Social Media App
+Social Media App

-This is a full-featured **Social Media Application** built using the **MERN Stack** (MongoDB, Express.js, React, Node.js).
+This is a full-featured **Social Media Application** built using the (MongoDB, Express.js, Node.js).
 The app supports user authentication, profile creation, image/video sharing, friend suggestions, chatting, and more.

 ---